NVIDIA/NeMo/docs/source/common/s3_checkpointing.rst

 To avoid overloading S3, when resuming from a checkpoint only rank 0 needs to identify the checkpoint path and find the correct resumption file.

 .. code-block:: bash

     trainer._checkpoint_connector = NeMoCheckpointConnector(trainer)

-The NeMoCheckpointConnector is defined in the exp_manager.py file, and uses the broadcasted checkpoint path founds by rank 0 on all ranks when resuming training.
+The NeMoCheckpointConnector is defined in the exp_manager.py file, and uses the broadcasted checkpoint path founds by rank 0 on all ranks when resuming training from an existing checkpoint.

-The NeMoModelCheckpoint setup() method is updated to broadcast the checkpoint path.
+The NeMoModelCheckpoint setup() method broadcasts the checkpoint path.